We Bring the Noise!

 We Bring the Noise! is the eighth studio album by German hard dance group Scooter, released on 11 June 2001 by Sheffield Tunes in Germany.
 Two singles were released from the album: "Posse (I Need You on the Floor)" on 21 May 2001, and a remix of "I Shot the DJ" entitled "Aiii Shot the DJ" on 13 August 2001.
 It is the last studio album featuring Axel Coon, who left the band in 2002 to pursue a solo career in DJing.

+The album was re-released on LP on 9 December 2022, which was available on black and green LP, with the green coloured vinyl being limited to 500 copies.

 Track listing

 All songs written by H.P.
-Baxxter aka Dave, Ice, The Chicks Checker, Rick J. Jordan, Axel Coon, and Jens Thele.
+Baxxter Dave, Ice, The Chicks Checker, Rick J. Jordan, Axel Coon, and Jens Thele.